As long as:

 As long as the purchase rights are not deemed to be a public offer, securities law requirements generally do not apply.
 Awards addressed to individual employees should not be deemed public offers.

 Vietnamese employees participating in a stock award plan of a foreign issuer are considered to be making indirect offshore investment.
-Prior to granting restricted stock and RSUs under the stock award plan to Vietnamese employees, foreign issuer (through the implementing entity) must register such a plan with the SBV.
-Such stock award plan can be implemented with respect to Vietnamese employees under the forms of
+Prior to granting restricted stock and RSUs under the stock award plan to Vietnamese employees, foreign issuer (through the Implementing Entity) must register such a plan with the SBV.
+Such stock award plan can be implemented with respect to Vietnamese employees under

-There is no definition of "preferential conditions;" however, the typical objective of such stock award plan is to serve as additional benefits for Vietnamese employees in order to retain and incentivize them to continue contributing to the implementing entity's operations in Vietnam.
+There is no definition of "preferential conditions;" however, as a common practice, the preferential conditions would be an offer of discount on the purchase price.
+The typical objective of such stock award plan is to serve as additional benefits for Vietnamese employees in order to retain and incentivize them to continue contributing to the Implementing Entity's operations in Vietnam.
 In practice, when Vietnamese employees are required to pay to foreign issuers in exchange for stock purchase rights, the SBV presumes that the price paid by such employees to foreign issuers should be lower than market price.

 Within 15 working days from the receipt of valid registration documents, the SBV will issue an approval or objection letter (in which the reason for such objection is detailed).
 In practice, plans for bonus stocks are easier to register than plans for right to purchase stocks with "preferential conditions."
 The former takes about 2-3 months, while the latter takes about 3-5 months because the SBV carefully reviews the stock award plan before issuing its approval.